Knox-AAU/access-api/README.md

 ## Add new service

+Before adding your service, you have to make sure that you deploy your service from port `80` on it's server.
+This means that when you deploy your service, you have to be connected to your server via `<your_port>:localhost:80`.

 ### Find your service's ip

 Connect to the server your service is running on via ssh and run: